Agios Pavlos Beach: A Secluded Cretan Coastal Paradise Beach

 Where is Agios Pavlos Beach located?

 Agios Pavlos Beach is situated on the southern coast of Crete.
-It lies about 60 kilometres south of Rethymno, positioned between the areas of Plakias and Agia Galini.
+It lies about 60 kilometres (37,28 miles) south of Rethymno, positioned between the areas of Plakias and Agia Galini.
 It can be accessed via the village of Saktouria through a mountainous route.
 The precise coordinates for Agios Pavlos Beach are 35.1029° N, 24.5636° E.

 To reach Agios Pavlos Beach, one can drive from the main northern cities of Crete, crossing the island’s mountains.
 Visitors can drive southwest from Rethymno towards Agia Galini, then continue westward through Saktouria.
 The journey from Rethymno towards Agios Pavlos and South Crete takes roughly two hours.
 Due to the absence of direct buses to Agios Pavlos, renting a car is the most recommended means of transportation for ease and convenience.